-C OURSE OBJECTIVES 1 To gain knowledge on topics like vector space, basis dimension, inner product, norm and orthogonal basis of signals using programming 1 orthogonal basis of signals using programming 2 To develop relationship for linear systems and response of LTI system using convolution 2 using Programming.
+OURSE OBJECTIVES 1 To gain knowledge on topics like vector space, basis dimension, inner product, norm and orthogonal basis of signals using programming orthogonal basis of signals using programming 2 To develop relationship for linear systems and response of LTI system using convolution 2 using Programming.
 2 To apply the concepts of Laplace, transform and Z-transform for analyzing continuous and 3 To apply the concepts of Laplace, transform and Z-transform for analyzing continuous and discrete time signals and systems respectively with the help of Programming.

-COU COURSE OUTCOMES Upon Cognitive Level CO1 Apply the knowledge of linear algebra topics like vector space, basis, dimension, inner product, norm and orthogonal basis to signals.
-K3 CO2 Develop input output relationship for linear systems and Classify systems based on their properties and determine the response of LTI system using convolution K2 CO3 Apply the Laplace transform and Z-transform for analyze of continuous and discrete time signals and systems respectively.
-K3
+COU COURSE OUTCOMES Upon Upon successful completion of the course, the student will be able to: CO1 Apply the knowledge of linear algebra topics like vector space, basis, dimension, inner product, norm and orthogonal basis to signals. К3 CO2 Develop input output relationship for linear systems and Classify systems based on their properties and determine the response of LTI system using convolution K2 CO3 Apply the Laplace transform and Z-transform for analyze of continuous and discrete time signals and systems respectively. К3